Git-Vdim-Hub/evm-input-data-decoder/README.md

 # Evm-Input-Data-Decoder

+This npm package helps decode Ethereum transaction input data you get when making a call to etherscan or another evm scanner api with a similar URL to this:
-This npm package helps decode Ethereum transaction input data and extracts token contract addresses from well-known function signatures.
+[wallet address transactions](https://api.etherscan.io/api?module=account&action=txlist&address=0x977223Ef93b8490E8E6d2dC28567360F489A3EE1&startblock=0&endblock=99999999&sort=asc&apikey=YourApiKeyToken).
+If you look closely at the data, you will see that the transactions that interact with contract addresses have an encoded input field.
+This package helps decode that input field and extract the method id and parameters.
+It also identifies and extracts the token contract address from well-known function signatures.
 The library uses Web3.js under the hood, allowing users to interpret the ABI-encoded data to make sense of contract interactions.

 ## Features